Nana Akosah-Bempah

-Nana Dwomoh Akosah-Bempah (born August 29, 1997) is an American professional soccer player who plays as a striker.
+Nana Dwomoh Akosah-Bempah (born August 29, 1997) is an American professional soccer player who plays as a striker for TOPLYGA club Transinvest.

 Early life and education

 Akosah-Bempah was born in 1997 in the United States.
 He moved to South Africa as a child.
 He is the son of Ghanaian accountant Kwaku Akosah-Bempah.

 Akosah-Bempah attended the University of South Africa in South Africa.
 He studied philosophy, politics, and economics.

 Career

 Akosah-Bempah started his career with South African side Cape Town City.
 He was described as shouldering "the onus in offence" while playing for the club.
 In 2021, he signed for Czech side Motorlet Prague.
 He was described as "excelled in the lineup" while playing for the club.

 Style of play

 Akosah-Bempah mainly operates as a striker.
 He is known for his speed.